wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     *   (d) an infrastructure facility.

-    (3) A person who commits terrorist bombing is liable on conviction on indictment to imprisonment for life or a lesser term.
+    (3) A person who commits terrorist bombing is liable on conviction to imprisonment for life or a lesser term.

+    Section 7(3): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Financing of terrorism